Title 803 | Chapter 002 | Regulation 260REG

 (b)

-Any owner of an unincorporated business, or any partnership, corporation, association, unit of local government, or organization, the net worth of which did not exceed $7,000,000 at the time the adversary adjudication was initiated, and which had not more than 500 employees at the time the adversary adjudication was initiated; except that an organization described in section 501(c)(3) of the Internal Revenue Code of 1986 exempt from taxation under section 501(a) of such Code, or a cooperative association as defined in section 15(a) of the Agricultural Marketing Act, may be a party regardless of the net worth of such organization or cooperative association.
+Any owner of an unincorporated business or any, or any partnership, corporation, association, unit of local government, or organization, the net worth of which did not exceed $7,000,000 at the time the adversary adjudication was initiated, and which had not more than 500 employees at the time the adversary adjudication was initiated; except that an organization described in Internal Revenue Code of 1986, 26 U.S.C., Section 501(c)(3), which is of the Internal Revenue Code of 1986 exempt from taxation under 26 U.S.C., Section 501(a) of such Code, or a cooperative association as established indefined in section 15(a) of the Agricultural Marketing Act, 7 U.S.C.
+Chapter 38, may be a party regardless of the net worth of thesuch organization or cooperative association.
 For purposes of 5 U.S.C.
-504(a)(4), "party" also includes a small entity as defined in 5 U.S.C.
+504(a)(4), "party" also includes a "small entity." as defined in 5 U.S.C.
 601.

 (4)

-"Small organization" means any not-for-profit enterprise which is independently owned and operated and is not dominant in its field, unless an agency establishes, after opportunity for public comment, one or more definitions of such term which are appropriate to the activities of the agency and publishes such definition(s) in the Federal Register;
+"Small organization" or "small entity" means any not-for-profit enterprise thatwhich is independently owned and operated and is not dominant in its field, unless an agency establishes, after opportunity for public comment, one (1) or more definitions of thesuch term, aswhich are appropriate to the activities of the agency, and publishes the definition or definitionssuch definition(s) in the Federal Register.;

 (5)